Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: Results

 \subsubsection{Emotion}

 To examine the effect of the system on emotional expression, we classified sentence-level probabilities for 29 fine-grained emotions.
 From these outputs, we derived comment-level measures: (a) emotionality (1 $-$ P(neutral)) and (b) probabilities for six core emotions (anger, joy, sadness, fear, disgust, surprise).
 Mixed-effects logistic models with participant random intercepts were fit, with outcomes logit-transformed.
 Results indicated a significant reduction in overall emotionality under system support (baseline = 0.656, system = 0.552, $\beta$ = $-$0.109, SE = 0.019, 95\% CI [$-$0.147, $-$0.071], p < .001).
 Core emotion analyses revealed significant decreases in joy ($\beta$ = $-$0.529, p < .001), sadness ($\beta$ = $-$0.590, p < .001), fear ($\beta$ = $-$0.512, p < .001), and surprise ($\beta$ = $-$0.383, p < .01), while anger and disgust showed small, non-significant increases.
 Taken together, these findings suggest that system assistance dampened emotional expression across comments, yielding a more neutral and analytical tone.
 Both positive and negative emotions were suppressed, while antagonistic emotions such as anger and disgust remained unchanged, indicating that the system primarily reduced emotionality without amplifying hostility.
+Thus, these results offer partial support for H4: the system discouraged negative affect without promoting positive expression.